Learn-Together-Pro/ComputerScience/ads/concept/sorting_algorithms.md

 ##### Counting Sort

-Counting sort is a non-comparison sorting algorithm that sorts elements based on their frequencies.
+Counting sort is a non-comparison integer sorting algorithm that sorts elements based on their frequencies.

 The algorithm is efficient when the range of values (i.e., `k`) is not significantly larger than the number of values being sorted.